direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

 ```

 ### Google Cloud Platform
-The only secrets required to run with Google is a service_account_key and a project_id.
+The only secrets required to run this workflow with Google Cloud Platform are:

+- service_account_key (plain contents of a service account key)
+- project_id

 ```yaml
   - id: deploy_gcp